molinzhang/Stochastic-offset-enhanced-restricted-slice-excitation-and-refocusing-designs/README.md

 The code is modified and derived from [AutoDiffPulses](https://github.com/tianrluo/AutoDiffPulses) which provides the optimization framework for RF pulse and B0 fields (linear gradient fields and shim array fields) with auto-differentiation.

+We followed the same manner of [AutoDiffPulses](https://github.com/tianrluo/AutoDiffPulses).
+The actual optimization part is performed with Pytorch and wrapped with MATLAB.

+### Key features for usage.

+In `+mrphy/+beffective/rfgr2beff.m`, if you want to

 ## Citation